 How to Deploy Laravel 13 on Shared Hosting (Without Moving Files)

-There’s a particular kind of frustration that comes from finishing a Laravel app, feeling proud of it, and then realizing you still have to deploy it.
-Most tutorials make this harder than it needs to be: they tell you to cut your public/ folder apart, scatter its contents into public_html/, and rewrite the paths inside index.php.
-It works, sort of, until your next git pull overwrites something and the whole site 500s.
+There’s a particular kind of frustration in finishing a Laravel app, feeling proud of it, then realizing you still have to deploy it.
+Most tutorials make this harder than it needs to be: cut your public/ folder apart, scatter its contents into public_html/, rewrite the paths inside index.php.
+It works — until your next git pull overwrites something and the whole site 500s.

 Table of Contents